Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 ## Introduction

-A fractional delay filter is a common digital signal processing (DSP) algorithm found in many applications including digital receivers in modems and is required for timing synchronization.
+A fractional delay filter is a common digital signal processing (DSP) algorithm found in many applications including digital receivers in modems.
+This is a requirement for timing synchronization.
 Assuming you have a signal $x_n$ sampled uniformly with a sampling frequency $F_s$ (samples per second), this means samples exist at $x(nT_s)$ where $T_s=1/F_s$ and $n$ is an integer.
 Because the receiver timing is initially unknown, demodulating the signal at these intervals can result in inter-symbol interference due to samples not landing in the middle of the eye diagram.
-This introduces the need for a fractional delay filter so samples can be produced at $x(nT_s + uT_s)$ where $-0.5 < u < 0.5$ is the unknown fractional delay parameter to be identified at the receiver.
+This introduces the need for a fractional delay filter so samples can produce at $x(nT_s + uT_s)$ where $-0.5 < u < 0.5$ is the unknown fractional delay parameter to be identified at the receiver.
 In some cases, this fractional delay is time-varying, for example, as $u(nT_s)$, and so the time-recovered signal can be given as $x(nT_s + u(nT_s)\cdot T_s)$.
 Reference [[1]] provides some background on timing recovery in such systems.

 The ideal fractional delay filter is an allpass filter with infinite impulse response achieved using a time-shifted $sinc()$ function.
 Such a filter is not implementable, so an approximation must be made.
 One such approximation is the use of Polynomial Interpolation where the samples at $x(nT_s + u(nT_s)\cdot T_s)$ are computed through the help of neighbouring samples.
 For a continuous-time signal $x(t)$, a polynomial of order p is a function of the form: $x(t)$ = $c_p$ $t^p$ + $c_{p-1}$ $t^{p-1}$ + ... + $c_1$ $t$ + $c_0$.
 The assumption is if Polynomial order $p$ is chosen high enough, you can interpolate our given samples to find values at desired time indexes with sufficient accuracy.